- Home

-If you’re interested in investing but prefer the idea of putting your money into bricks and mortar rather than stocks and shares, a buy to let property might be one option worth considering.
+If you have an interest in investing but prefer the idea of putting your money into bricks and mortar rather than stocks and shares, a buy-to-let property might be one option worth considering.

-Investing in property – especially one you plan to let out rather than live in – comes with its own unique risks and challenges, particularly in this current uncertain economic climate, which it’s vital to be aware of before you take the plunge.
+However, investing in property – especially one you plan to let out rather than live in – comes with its own unique risks and challenges, particularly in this current uncertain economic climate.
+It’s also become considerably more expensive following Labour’s first Budget, which has pushed up the Stamp Duty surcharge payable on additional homes.

 Want to speak to a mortgage advisor?
 Speaking to an experienced mortgage advisor can help you to understand your options and get a great deal on your mortgage.